-Regular use of heroin can lead to tolerance.
-This means users need more and more drug to have the same effect.
+Repeated use of heroin can lead to tolerance.
+This means users need more and more of the drug to have the same effect.
 At higher doses over time, the body becomes dependent on heroin.
-If dependent users stop heroin, they have withdrawal symptoms.
-These symptoms include restlessness, muscle and bone pain, diarrhea and vomiting, and cold flashes with goose bumps.
+If someone who is dependent on heroin stops using it, they have withdrawal symptoms.
+These symptoms can include restlessness, muscle and bone pain, diarrhea, vomiting, and cold flashes with goose bumps.

 NIH: National Institute on Drug Abuse

 Treatments and Therapies

 - What Can Be Done for a Heroin Overdose?
 (National Institute on Drug Abuse) Also in Spanish